benwzj/benwzj.github.io/_posts/2023-10-12-react-overview.md

 - Keeping Components Pure.
 - Only call Hooks at the top level.
 - If you can, update all the relevant state in the event handlers.
-- If you want to reset the entire component tree’s state, pass a **different key** to your component.
+- If you want to reset the entire component tree’s state, pass a **different key** `prop` to your component.
 - In Strict Mode, React will call some of your functions twice instead of once.

 ### Event Rules